hazer-hazer/Jacy-Dev-Book/_docs/how-to-run.md

 * For key-value arguments: count of arguments (maybe any count) and allowed parameters (what you are able to write after `=`)
 * Dependencies.
-It means that some arguments are not allowed if another argument is not set, e.g. you cannot use `-compile-depth` (it controls how deep will compilation process go by workflow) without setting the `--dev` argument.
+It means that some arguments are not allowed if another argument is not set, e.g. you cannot use `--compile-depth` (it controls how deep will compilation process go by workflow) without setting the `--dev` argument.

 Example usage.

 ```
-./bin example.jc -print=ast
+./bin example.jc --print=ast
 ```

 **The actual list of options**